 Sustainable Innovation in Food Science

-The course aims to provide the students with an understanding of innovation in the food chain and sector.
-Especially taking in to consideration the 17 UN Sustainable Development Goals.
+The course aims to provide the students with an understanding of sustainable innovation in the food chain and sector; e.g. gentle food processing technologies and circular business models that result in reduced environmental footprints.
 The students will be introduced to key aspects regarding:

 - Intellectual Property Rights (IPR)

-The students will be divided into groups and work theoretically with innovation cases in the frame of sustainability.
-The case work is linked to the teaching on a weekly basis.
+The students will be divided into groups and work theoretically with identifying potential solutions to current challenges in the food chain and sector.
+The student will work in a group on a relevant challenge that is linked to the teaching on a weekly basis.
 The students will also have to recognize the potential restrictions imposed in "real-life".

 MSc Programme in Food Science and Technology

-- Describe key concepts concerning innovation process in food science
+- Describe key concepts concerning sustainable innovation in food systems design

-- Describe key concepts concerning Intellectual Property Rights (IPR), food legislation and Business Modelling
+- Describe key concepts concerning Intellectual Property Rights (IPR)

-- Describe key concepts concerning sustainability in food science
+- Describe key concepts concerning circular business models.

-- Ability to critically reflect on bottlenecks in the implementation of innovation in the food chain
+- Ability to critically reflect on bottlenecks in the implementation of sustainable innovation in the food chain

 - Ability to investigate Intelectual Property Rights (IPR)

-- A scientific approach to innovation in the food chain and sector
+- A scientific approach to LCA in the food chain and sector

-- Interdisciplinary cooperation with other students in groups on planning, carrying out and evaluating case work in relation to innovation
+- Interdisciplinary cooperation with other students in groups.

 See Absalon for a list of course literature